by Mathew Martin

 “Aid in protecting Snake Mountain and securing our aims . . . ”

-Quickly and precisely, Faker's sword drew a long, thin cut in Evil-Lyn's pristine yellow-tinged skin.
-The robot sheathed his sword once again, as blood began to ooze from the small wound.
+Quickly and precisely, Faker's sword drew a long, thin cut in

 "I trust _you_ understand."